TJAdryan/gpu_rapids_demo/README.md

 **GPU Processing:**
 -The initial numbers were terrible, with the GPU appearing slower than our optimized 3-second CPU baseline.
--The fix came down to proper architectural testing:Eliminating JIT Compilation Tax: Running a "warm-up" pass to prevent the first-run compilation time from skewing results.
+-The fix came down to proper architectural testing:
+       Eliminating JIT Compilation Tax: Running a "warm-up" pass to prevent the first-run compilation time from skewing results.
 -Addressing Memory Copy Latency: Pre-loading data directly into VRAM outside the timer.By accounting for these prerequisites, the GPU's true parallel power was unleashed:                     HardwareExecution TimeSpeed up .03 seconds.
 71x improvemeent

 ## Features